nicoledag/sinatra_sleepystar/README.md

 Bug reports and pull requests are welcome on GitHub at git@github.com:nicoledag/sinatra_sleepystar.git.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-Authors

-Nicole Dagnenica
+Authors:  Nicole Dagnenica

-Trademark
-2014 Sleepy Star
+Trademark:  2014 Sleepy Star

-Technology Used

-Object Oriented Ruby programming language

-Session and Bcrpt for secure session

-Active Record for database managment

-HTML and CSS for styling

-Photoshop for logo and background image
+Technology Used:  Object Oriented Ruby programming language, Session and Bcrpt for secure session, Active Record for database managment, HTML and CSS for styling, Photoshop for logo and background image

-License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+License:  The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).